 - The crisis package presented to the Stortinget gives workers improved rights, including extending the mandatory pay period during lay-off from 15 to 20 days.
 At the same time temporary full pay from the date of layoff (up to 6G, (National Insurance basic amount 1 G = NOK 98 866) for a minimum of 20 days from layoff will be secured.
-The employers must pay wages the first 2 days after implementing the lay-off.
+The employers must pay wages the first 2 days (instead of 15 days before) after implementing the lay-off.
 Thereafter, the State takes over and pays lay-off wages for another 18 days.
 Lay-off pay is equal to the sick pay basis, which means that workers earning less than NOK 600 000 will receive full wages for 20 days.
 If the lay-off lasts more than 20 days, you are entitled to unemployment benefits.
-These benefits amount to approx. 60 % of your wages. - The crisis package does not change the Basic Agreement rules on notice of intention to lay off.
+These benefits amount to approx. 60 % of your wages.
+Also the three waiting days between the period when employers have to provide salary to workers in temporary layoffs and the period when the workers are entitled to daily unemployment benefits, has been removed. - The crisis package does not change the Basic Agreement rules on notice of intention to lay off.
 The employer may not decide to lay off workers without prior notice.
-Before implementing any lay-off, the employer must: - Consult workers' representatives and the meeting must be minuted

-- Give notice to employees of the intended lay-off - The notice is, as a general rule, 14 days, and only exceptionally 2 days.
+Before implementing any lay-off, the employer must: - Consult workers' representatives and the meeting must be minuted - Give notice to employees of the intended lay-off - The notice is, as a general rule, 14 days, and only exceptionally 2 days.
 The crisis package does not change these mandatory notices.
 In all cases, the employer is obligated to pay wages until the notice period expires.